128technology/docs/docs/config_lacp.md

 - A `bond` can have a maximum of 8 members.
 This is verified during the configuration validation step.
 - All members of the `bond` must be of the type `ethernet`.
 - All members of the `bond` must be the same speed and support full duplex.

+### Caveats

+The following issues have been identified and workarounds provided here.

 ## Configuring LAG and LACP